douglas-treadwell/calendrical/README.md

 var weeks = calendrical.getWeeksInMonth();
 ```

-Now weeks is an array of weeks, which each are an array of day objects.
+Now weeks is an array of weeks, which each are an array of *day* objects.

-The day objects contain a dayOfMonth number (1 to 31) and one of three boolean flags set to true:
+The day objects contain a dayOfMonth number (1 to 31), a date (a JavaScript Date) for the day, and one of three boolean flags set to true:
 inCurrentMonth, trailingDay, or leadingDay.

 This should make it easy to build a calendar interface by looping over the weeks, then looping over